-As \eqref{eq:SLD} provides a map between each of the $n=$ dim$(\mathfrak{g})$ supercharges, and we demand that the bosonic supergravity fields are $\mathfrak{g}$ singlets, it follows that if a solution is supersymmetric with respect to a single component of $\chi^I$, parameterising an ${\cal N}=1$ subsector, it is supersymmetric with respect to the whole of $\chi^I$ - this essentially follows from the fact that the Killing spinor on an n-sphere, $\xi$, obeys \beq \left[ \nabla_a \pm \frac{i}{2} \gamma_a,{\cal L}_{K} \right]\xi= 0 \eeq for each Killing vector $K$ on the sphere.
-This holds true also when $\xi$ is acted by some invariant form of some subset of the isometry group of the sphere (an example of this can be found in appendix \ref{sec:andreaextras}), albeit just for the $K$ corresponding to this reduced isometry group.
-All relevant spinors we deal with in this paper are of this type.
+As \eqref{eq:SLD} provides a map between each of the $n=$ dim$(\mathfrak{g}_R)$ supercharges, and we demand that the bosonic supergravity fields are $\mathfrak{g}_R$ singlets, it follows that if a solution is supersymmetric with respect to a single component of $\chi^I$, parameterising an ${\cal N}=1$ sub-sector, it is supersymmetric with respect to the whole of $\chi^I$.
+This can be seen as follows: We impose an AdS$_3$ factor on the solutions we seek, so the spinoral supersymmetry conditions in 10 or 11 dimensions will be implied by a reduced set of spinoral conditions on the 7/8 dimensional internal space.
+Schematically these reduced conditions will take one of two forms \beq \Delta_1 \chi^I=0,~~~~ \nabla_a\chi^I= (\Delta_2 \gamma_a+\gamma_a \Delta_3)\chi^I \eeq where $\Delta_{1,2,3}$ are operators formed of contractions of the physical supergravity fields and their derivatives with the internal gamma matrices - as such they are $\mathfrak{g}_R$ singlets.
+If $\chi$ solves the first of \eqref{eq:scematicconds}, clearly then so does ${\cal L}_{K_i}\chi$.
+Likewise one can show that \beq \nabla_a({\cal L}_{K_i}\chi)= (\Delta_2 \gamma_a+\gamma_a \Delta_3)({\cal L}_{K_i}\chi), \eeq when $\chi$ solves the second of \eqref{eq:scematicconds} (the identities required to prove this equality can be found in appendix \ref{sec:andreaextras}).
+As such if an ${\cal N}=1$ sub-sector of $\chi^I$ solves \eqref{eq:scematicconds}, \eqref{eq:SLD} then implies that the remaining components of $\chi^I$ also do - this allows us to exploit classifications of $\mathcal{N}=1$ AdS$_3$ solutions to find solutions with extended supersymmetry throughout the paper.